The Board of Directors

 Questions or Concerns?

-- Discuss the issue first with the teacher or principal closest to the situation.
+- Discuss the issue first with the teacher or principal closes to the situation.

 - Concerns not resolved may then be brought before the Board of Directors.